alphasldiallo/rolling-keys/README.rst

 Building and Running
 ********************

-This sample can be found under :zephyr_file:`samples/bluetooth/beacon` in the Zephyr tree.
+The template used can be found under :zephyr_file:`samples/bluetooth/beacon` in the Zephyr tree.

 See :ref:`bluetooth samples section <bluetooth-samples>` for details.